Pogy-Bot/pogy.db/README.md

 ## Test this Library

-You can test all the functions at once by typing:
+You can test all the functions when downloading the repo at once by typing:

 ```bash
 node test --mongoURL --redisURL